pootow/prompts/llm-ops-project/brainstorm.md

   - runtime/execution environment
   - history management
     * history fork

+For professionalization, we need to support best practices and effective techniques from newst research papers.

+* self-instruct support
+* hallucination prevention

+For implementation, we need to consider:

+* abstraction layer for supporting multiple frameworks
+  * support multiple LLM frameworks
+  * support multiple agent frameworks
+  * support multiple RAG frameworks
+* support various inference technologies
+  - lamma.cpp
+  - quantization
+  - etc.

+All above is based on the assumption that we are developing a product for in house use.
+But if we step further, we can develop a product for public use and emphasis on opensource.
+In this case, we need to consider:

+* model sharing
+  - model registry
+    * model meta data
+    * model configuration sharing
+      - sampler configuration
+      - model instruction template
+  - public model learderboard
+    * closed source beachmark dataset
+    * model arena
+* agent sharing (emphasis on opensource)
+  - agent hub
+  - agent leaderboard
+  - unlike agents based on OpenAI models, agents based on opensource models need to combine prompts with specific model configurations and even specific sampler configurations

 IMPORTANT: This is just a brainstorm, not a plan.
 You need to think creative and refine it with me.